 The Process of examination starts with filing a request for examination.
 Unlike publication, this is not an automatic process.
 Only after receiving the Request for Examination (RFE) the controller transfers the patent application to the patent examiner.
 The request for examination has to be made within 48 months from the date of priority or filing whichever is earlier.

-The patent examiner examines the patent application, and prepares the examination report on the basis of various patentability criterias like:
+The patent examiner examines the patent application and prepares the examination report on the basis of various patentability criteria like:

 -Patentable subject matter;

 Other responsibilities of the patent examiner for examination of a patent application include: